clane9/columnformers/README.md

 ### Impact of weight sharing

 Both the transformer and the columnformer have a width (the number of columns) and a depth (the number of compute steps).
-One key difference is that the Transformer shares weights across width, whereas the columnformer shares weights across depth (through recurrence).
+One key difference is that the transformer shares weights across width, whereas the columnformer shares weights across depth (through recurrence).
 What impact does this have on model performance?

 - Because width >> depth, columnformers have many more parameters than transformers, therefore less inductive bias.
 Will columnformers even learn?
 - How hard is it to get the untied columns in a columnformer to "agree" on a latent feature space?
 Do we need some penalty term to promote feature consistency (e.g. [feature smoothness](https://arxiv.org/abs/2308.09431))?